bryanspms/Wii-Balance-Board/README.md

 1. Unable to connect the Wii Balance Board via Bluetooth in Windows 11
    - Disable Bluetooth on your laptop or PC.
 Note that you may need to disable the existing bluetooth adapter in Device Manager.
    - Install a [CSR4.0 Mini USB Bluetooth Adapter Wireless Dongle](https://www.amazon.com/dp/B07KC39CCL?ref=ppx_yo2ov_dt_b_fed_asin_title).
 Note that you may need to update the drivers for the new device.
-   - Connect the Balance Board to the new Bluetooth adapter per SDK instructions.
+   - Connect the Balance Board to the new Bluetooth adapter per API instructions.

 ---